TrilokGeer/metadata-controller/docs/Proposal.md

 1. Managing metadata which are not related to cloud resource tagging.
 2. Data-related metadata for stored objects and records.
 3. Sub-set of input tags to be applied on selected cloud resource.
-4. Managing conflict with cloud service provider tagging policies
+4. Managing conflict with cloud service provider tagging policies.
+5. Preservation of pre-existing tags or tags added using external tools.
+6. Regular expression or wildcard characters for classifier tag.
+7. Retry mechanism for failed operation during reconciliation.

 ## Proposal

 A new kubernetes controller to generates actions based on tag specification defined by a custom resource.
-The controller reads existing data, applies tags based on overwrite policy, cloud service provider request api rate limit and maximum limit policy.
+The controller reads existing data, applies tags based on opcode and maximum limit policy.
 The controller would require an initial tag or label, that can be used to identify cloud resources to apply and manage tags.
-Cloud resources can be ignored from being managed by the controller by using ignore tag on the cloud resource and the same is configured on controller's custom resource.
-Controller reconciles the tag list on cloud resources based on configurable parameter for sync period.
+Cloud resources can be ignored from being managed by the controller by removing the classifier tag on the cloud resource.
+Controller reconciles the tag list on cloud resources periodically at intervals configured by sync period for the controller.

-### Configuration Policies
+### Controller configuration

-#### Overwrite policy

-Overwrite policy is used when an existing entry is found for the given input tag key.
-The existing tag key entry may be created either on cloud resource or by previous edit of controller's customer resource.
-The policy can have following valid values.

-1. POLICY_KALL - Replaces any existing entry found for tag key from the input list with new value.
-2. POLICY_KSPEC - Replace any existing entry found and created using custom resource specification.
-3. POLICY_LAPPEND - Appends input tag list to existing list of tags on cloud resource and entries found in custom resource specification.
-4. POLICY_LREPLACE_ALL - Replaces existing tag list found on cloud resources with new input tag list.
-5. POLICY_LREPLACE_SPEC - Replaces existing tag list created using controller custom resource specification.

 #### Maximum limit policy